pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 ## Creating Provisoning Requests Programmatically

-Although the most common way to provision a VM is via the CloudForms WebUI, i.e....
+Although the most common way to provision a VM is via the CloudForms WebUI, i.e.
 <br> <br>

 ![screenshot](images/screenshot6.png)
 <br>

 ...we can also initiate the provisioning process programmatically by calling $evm.execute to run the method **create\_provision\_request**.
 This method takes a number of arguments, which correspond to the argument list for the EVMProvisionRequestEx SOAP API call.
-A typical call to provision a VM into RHEV might be...
+A typical call to provision a VM into RHEV might be:
 <br> <br>

 ```